 Here are some of the content types that help you generate more affiliate sales from YouTube.

 Video product reviews always work like a charm.
 If you want to increase your conversions, you should consider creating in-depth and highly informative video reviews around the products you love.

 For instance, when you search for “Bluehost review” on YouTube, you’ll see there are plenty of long duration videos ranking on top of YouTube search results.

 Have a look;

-Almost every single video review tutorial you see above includes affiliate links (either within the video or in the description or call to actions).
+Almost every single video review tutorial you see above includes affiliate links (either within the video or in the description or call to action).

-So yes, if you can create detailed video product reviews and rank for those keyword terms on YouTube search, you’re guaranteed to generate some decent sales to your affiliate products.
+So yes, if you can create detailed video product reviews and rank for those keyword terms on YouTube search, you’re guaranteed to generate some decent sales for your affiliate products.